Kush-kodr2/Console-BMS-Banking-Management-System-Cpp/README.md

 2. Navigate to the project directory.
-3. Compile the C++ files using a compiler (e.g. g++):- Use this command in terminal/cmd: g++ src\*.cpp -o output\bank_app
+3. Compile the C++ files using a compiler (e.g. g++):- Use this command in terminal/cmd: g++ src/*.cpp -o output\bank_app
 4. Run the compiled executable (bank_app.exe) to start the banking management system.

 ## Issues and Future Roadmap for V2.0:-

 This project is fully functional (V1.0) but has planned architectural improvements.
 Contributors are welcome!

-* Input Validation: Implement do-while loops with robust type-checking (cin.fail()) for all user input (amounts, numbers, IDs) to prevent crashes from non-numeric input.
+* Input Validation: Implement do-while loops with robust type-checking (cin.fail()) for all user input (amounts, numbers, IDs) to prevent crashes from non-numeric input.[WORKING]

 * Full CRUD: Implement the ability for Managers/Staff to permanently delete and modify existing customer and employee records from the main data vectors.
+[DONE]

 * Database Integration: Replace File I/O (.csv files) with a proper database connection for scalable data handling.
+[PLANNED]

 * GUI Interface: Develop a graphical user interface (GUI) for improved user experience over the command-line interface.
+[IN_PROGRESS]

 ## Features